-NOTE 6 - RELATED PARTY TRANSACTIONS
+NOTE 5 - RELATED PARTY TRANSACTIONS

 The Company occasionally pays for operating expenses of the partnerships and is reimbursed as funds become available to the partnerships on rare occasions and none this quarter.
-The Company received a \$30,000 loan from director Donna Steward in 2004 as stated in note 7 which was repaid in February 2012 upon sale of Canyon Shadows LP.
 Additionally, the Company uses 500 square feet of office space from its Interim President rent free.
 There are no commitments attached to this space.
 The Company currently has a secured loan of \$125,000 for working capital with its subsidiary Pipeline which was eliminated during the intercompany consolidation.

-NOTE 7 - NOTES PAYABLE
+NOTE 6 - NOTES PAYABLE

-Notes payable consist of the following for the periods ended; 9/30/2012 12/31/2011 Peacock Settlement Note of 2008 resettled three existing notes as stated on November 26, 2008 with a simple interest rate with a simple interest rate of 3% per annum.
-Note holder has right on 30 days written notice to demand stock totaling no more than 9.9% of total outstanding shares current and not allowing cumulative total to exceed 30% adjusting with new issuanced for dilutive purposes. \$ 357,430 Debentures at 10%, unsecured, were to be convertible into common shares at the option of the holder, all debentures are currently in default.
-10,383 10,383 Convertible note from a related party dated June 28, 2004 with a stated rate of 10% per annum payable quarterly.
-The holder has the right to convert upon written request at 80% of market of the five previous trading days of the conversion request.
-0 30,000 Convertible note payable, accrues with an interest at a Rate of 6.0% per annum, two-year term.
-Currently in default.
-0 42,988 Short term unsecured working capital demand notes, with stated interest rate of 10%.
+Notes payable consist of the following for the periods ended; 3/31/2013 12/31/2012 Debentures at 10%, unsecured, were to be convertible into common shares at the option of the holder, all debentures are currently in default.
+10,383 10,383 Short term unsecured working capital demand notes, with stated interest rate of 10%.
 Reclassified back into notes payable after the Company confirmed status during the last fiscal audit of the 2010 year-end.
-20,000 0 Virginia Roberts investment was originally stated as Minority Interest investment in 2003 financials, was reclassed in 2004 to secured demand note against Canyon Shadows Investment and entitled note holder to 21% if Investment distributions at no less than \$5,000 per quarter.
-0 200,000 Total Notes Payable 30,383 640,801 Less Current Portion 30,383 640,801 Long Term Notes Payable \$ 0 \$0 The aggregate principal maturities of notes payable are as follows: All are classified as short term by the Company.
+20,000 20,000 Total Notes Payable 30,383 30,383 Less Current Portion 30,383 30,383 Long Term Notes Payable \$ 0 \$ 0 The aggregate principal maturities of notes payable are as follows: All are classified as short term by the Company.
 During these periods, the Company was in default on two notes payable.
 The note holders have not taken any legal action against the Company as permitted by the agreements.
-Accrued interest on these notes totaled: \$ 15,910 \$ 212.040 Accrued interest on these notes totaled: \$ 15,910 s 212,949 18 a.
-General Partner Obligations
+Accrued interest on these notes totaled: \$ 17,066 \$ 16,488

-NOTE 8 - COMMITMENTS AND CONTINGENCIES
+NOTE 7 - COMMITMENTS AND CONTINGENCIES